 Monmouth County Child Custody Lawyer

-Working Tirelessly to Create Lasting, Sensible Solutions For Families in Red Bank, NJ
+Family Lawyers Working to Create Legal Lasting Solutions For Families in Red Bank, NJ

 At the Law Office of Steven P. Monaghan, LLC, we understand that child custody tends to be among the most emotional and heated of family law issues.
 Our child custody lawyers in Monmouth County, NJ come to these issues with extensive knowledge of the law and unique insight into the process.

 Founder Steven P. Monaghan is not only a lawyer, but also a guardian ad litem appointed by New Jersey family courts to assist judges in making custody determinations that are in children's best interests.
 This experience plays a critical role in how we handle cases.